Service discovery and linksEstimated reading time: 11 minutes

 Service links create environment variables which allow containers to communicate with each other within a stack, or with other services outside of a stack.
 You can specify service links explicitly when you create a new service or edit an existing one, or specify them in the stackfile for a service stack.

 When a service is scaled up, a new hostname is created and automatically resolves to the new IP of the container, and the parent service hostname record also updates to include the new container’s IP.
 However, new service link environment variables are not created, and existing ones are not removed, when a service scales up or down.

 Using service and container names as hostnames

 You can use hostnames to connect any container in your Docker Cloud account to any other container on your account without having to create service links or manage environment variables.
 This is the recommended service discovery method.

-Hostnames will always resolve to the correct IP for the service or container, and will update as the service scales up, scales down, or redeploys.
+Hostnames always resolve to the correct IP for the service or container, and update as the service scales up, scales down, or redeploys.
 The Docker Cloud automatic DNS service resolves the service name to the correct IP on the overlay network, even if the container has moved or is now on a different host.